A hands-on, experiential AND FUN Discovery & Learning Centre based around Co-operative Heritage

 West Calder & Harburn Community Development Trust is a community-led charity (SC043914) set up to take forward the local Community Action Plan for West Calder and Harburn in West Lothian.
 Alongside this project, they have met community aims by building a skatepark, running heritage festivals, upgrading paths, renovating the village square, running a community woods and garden, running a community café and organising regular community events including West Lothian’s largest free-entry fireworks display.
 They have negotiated 3 windfarm partnerships to manage £130K a year in community benefit funds and have managed local improvement and community development projects leveraging around £2m to date in outside funding into the community.

 Community Ownership and Share Issue

 West Calder & Harburn Community Development Trust (WCHCDT) have owned the building since 2020 and will retain ownership on behalf of the local community following the redevelopment.
 The Scottish Co-operative Discovery Centre attraction will be operated by a new company called The Scottish Cooperative Discovery Centre Ltd. This new company will lease the building from WCHCDT and gift any surplus (profits) back to them to be used for the good of the community.
-The relationship between the two organisations is shown

 This structure has been designed to ensure that the local community ALWAYS retains ownership and ultimate control of the asset while also including those with expertise and interest in the heritage we will be celebrating.